 Kratom is a natural substance that has psychogenic properties.
 While it’s not illegal, it’s also not an approved medication for any condition at this time, including opioid use disorder (OUD).

-Experts do not recommend using kratom to treat addiction disorders at this time.
-While some people try it and may say they feel better, doctors currently think the risks outweigh the benefits of this substance.
+Experts do not recommend using kratom to treat substance use disorders (SUD) at this time.
+While some people have reportedly tried it and claimed to feel better, doctors currently think the risks of kratom outweigh the benefits.

 What Is Kratom?

-Kratom is derived from the leaves of a Southeast Asia tropical tree that belongs to the coffee family.
-Kratom comes in various forms, including chopped or whole leaves, powder extracts, liquid extracts, pills, or capsules.
+Kratom is derived from the leaves of a Southeast Asian tropical tree that belongs to the coffee family.
+Kratom comes in various forms, including chopped or whole leaves, powder extracts, liquid extracts, pills or capsules.
 Some people chew the leaves, and others smoke them or brew them into teas.

 Kratom is also known by the following terms: